timschreiber/timschreiber.github.com/_posts/2018-05-07-aspnet-core-identity-with-patterns.md

 - architecture
 ---

-*NOTE: If you haven’t read my previous posts, I’d suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*
+*NOTE: If you haven't read my previous posts, I'd suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*

 ## Still Has Problems, but not as Many